mfincker/Mega-Map/docs/contributing.md

 # Contributing to NC COVID Support

+Created by the Bay Area Mega Map team

-Created by [Code for Chapel Hill](http://www.codeforchapelhill.com/) part of [Code for America](https://www.codeforamerica.org/)
+Pieces of this code has been adapted from [Code for Chapel Hill](http://www.codeforchapelhill.com/) part of [Code for America](https://www.codeforamerica.org/)

 ## Introduction

-Thank you for your interest in contributing to the [NC COVID Support](https://www.nccovidsupport.org) website, we really appreciate any help we can get to improve the site for all those who use it. 👍
+Thank you for your interest in contributing to the megawebsite, we really appreciate any help we can get to improve the site for all those who use it.

-The following is a set of guidelines, to help you contribute to the NC COVID Support project.
+The following is a set of guidelines, to help you contribute to this project.
 Use your best judgement, and feel free to propose changes to this document in a pull request.

 We are a friendly group and are happy with whatever contributions you might be able to make.

 ## Code of conduct

 This project and everyone participating in it, is governed by our [Code of Conduct](code_of_conduct.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [contact@nccovidsupport.org](mailto:contact@nccovidsupport.org).
+Please report unacceptable behavior to [joyce.tagal@stanford.edu ](mailto:joyce.tagal@stanford.edu ).

 ## Table of contents